localstack-samples/samples-codepipeline/2-codebuild-test-codeartifact-publish/README.md

 localstack/localstack-pro:latest
 ```

 Run the following script which will create all prerequisite resource and the pipeline.
-It will also download the compiled binary from the S3 bucket and execute it.
+It will also download the published NPM package from CodeArtifact repository.

 ```
 bash run.sh